Chamber (character): New Warriors

-Jono resurfaces as Decibel, a member of Night Thrasher's incarnation of the New Warriors.
+Jono resurfaces as Decibel, a member of Night Thrasher's New Warriors.
 As Decibel, Jono utilizes a high-tech suit that gives him the ability to create solidified sound constructs.
 He reveals that he chose these powers because he does not want to be a weapon of destruction anymore and can now create.
 He serves with the New Warriors until they disband.

 Age of X

 Jono eventually makes his way to the X-Men's new Island nation of Utopia.
 Shortly after his arrival, Legion rewrites history, making himself a hero.
 In this re-written world, Jono regains his powers, but loses the body restorations given to him by Clan Akkaba.
 When reality is restored, Jono retains the changes Legion made to him.
 After the conflict of leadership between Wolverine and Cyclops, Chamber joins Wolverine at the Jean Grey School for Higher Learning, where he teaches a course on "Coping With Physical Changes".